dell-asm/dell-ciscoucs/docs/ciscousc_modify_serviceprofile_boot_policy_readme.md

 # Functionality Description
 # -------------------------------------------------------------------------

+    It assigns an existing boot policy to the service profile.
+If you choose this option, Cisco UCS Manager displays the details of the policy.

 # -------------------------------------------------------------------------
 # Summary of Parameters.
 # -------------------------------------------------------------------------
-   bootpolicyname - Name of the boot policy which user wants to modify. bootpolicyorganization - Source boot policy path. ensure -
+    bootpolicyname - Name of the boot policy which user wants to modify. bootpolicyorganization - Source boot policy path.
-       Possible values: present/absent
+    ensure -
+        value: modify
     bootpolicydn - It's a combination of bootpolicyorganization and bootpolicyname.
-Either user have to provide value of bootpolicydn or values of bootpolicyorganization and bootpolicyname  as an input. serviceprofilename -  Name of the service profile which user wants to apply. serviceprofileorganization - Source service profile path. serviceprofiledn - It's a combination of serviceprofileorganization and serviceprofilename.
+Either user have to provide value of bootpolicydn or values of bootpolicyorganization and bootpolicyname  as an input. serviceprofilename -  Name of the service profile which user wants to apply. serviceprofileorganization - Source service profile path.
+    serviceprofiledn - It's a combination of serviceprofileorganization and serviceprofilename.
 Either user have to provide value of serviceprofiledn or values of serviceprofileorganization and serviceprofilename as an input.

 # -------------------------------------------------------------------------
 # Parameter Signature